 Pour in your freshly-brewed java percolator, and enjoy!

 How do you know when the coffee percolator is done?

-As soon as the water is fully brewed for coffee, you’re done.
-You’re going to be able to tell when the bubbling and sputtering subsides.
+You’re done as soon as the water is fully brewed for coffee.
+You will be able to tell when the bubbling and sputtering subsides.

 Takedown from the stove, but be careful.
 The handle can also get a little hot.
 Pour in a cup and enjoy.